 Gross also has substantial experience in election law, including litigation involving referenda and initiatives, campaign contributions and related matters.
 He has represented the Arizona Legislative Council in numerous challenges to state-wide ballot initiatives.
 He represented the Hualapai Indian Tribe in a series of federal and Tribal courts to assist the Tribe in gaining control of the high-profile Grand Canyon Skywalk through condemnation and a negotiated settlement.

 Gross is a Certified Real Estate Law Specialist, State Bar of Arizona, Board of Legal Specialization, 2003 – Present.
-Gross has been recognized with awards from Arizona’s Finest Lawyers, Southwest Super Lawyers, The Best Lawyers in America and by Martindale-Hubbell.
+Gross has been recognized with awards from Arizona’s Finest Lawyers, Southwest Super Lawyers (2009-2017: Real Estate and Land Use, Zoning, Eminent Domain), The Best Lawyers in America (2009-2017: Litigation – Land Use and Zoning) and by Martindale-Hubbell.

 He received his Juris Doctorate with Distinction from the University of Arizona and was editor of the Arizona Journal of International and Comparative Law.